JackpotRising/jr-docs/unity/integration.md

 }
 ```

-With the **Button** and **ContestListener** in place your SDK will have a slightly different experience depending on where you play:
+Please note that when the **Trigger Button** and **ContestListener** are in place you may encounter a slightly different experience depending on where you play:

-* Unity Preview: You will see a very barebones sample that lets you trigger key methods, like making an attempt
+* Unity Preview: You will see a barebones UI that allows you trigger key methods.
+This includes making an attempt.
 * On iOS or Android devices: you will see the full SDK Overlay UI.
-Presented below.
+An example is shown below.

 ![Screenshot](media/trigger/002.png)

-?> Note that your UI may differ slightly
+?> Your UI may differ slightly

 ---